MiaNguyen912/Fablix/README.md

 - [SingleMovieServlet.java](src/SingleMovieServlet.java), [SingleStarServlet.java](src/SingleStarServlet.java), [Top20MoviesServlet.java](src/Top20MoviesServlet.java): Java servlets that handle HTTP GET request by talking to the database and return information in the JSON format.

+- [listServlet.java](...): generate API result when user searches for movies based on title's starting letter, by genre, or by searching for keyword (handle HTTP GET requests)

+- [User.java](...): a utility class that has variables and functions use for the login user

 - [LoginServlet.java](src/LoginServlet.java) handles the login requests.
 It contains the following functionalities:
    - It gets the username and password from the parameters.
    - It verifies the username and password.
    - If login succeeds, it puts the `User` object in the session.
 Then it sends back a JSON response: `{"status": "success", "message": "success"}` .
    - If login fails, the JSON response will be: `{"status": "fail", "message": "incorrect password"}` or `{"status": "fail", "message": "user <username> doesn't exist"}`.

 - [LoginFilter.java](src/LoginFilter.java) is a special `Filter` class.
 It serves the purpose that for each URL request, if the user is not logged in, then it redirects the user to the `login.html` page.
    - A `Filter` class intercepts all incoming requests and determines if such requests are allowed against the rules we implement.
 See more details about `Filter` class [here](http://tutorials.jenkov.com/java-servlets/servlet-filters.html).